emcconville/google-map-polyline-encoding-tool/README.markdown

 ## Install

-The easist way to use this library is to clone the GitHub, build a distributed copy, and add the library into your application.
+The easiest way to use this library is to clone the GitHub, build a distributed copy, and add the library into your application.

 ```
 shell~> git clone git://github.com/emcconville/google-map-polyline-encoding-tool.git